gabrieledasanches/Homework_GabrieleSanches_CIS9440/README.md

 ### Staging Area

-Microsoft Azure
+- Microsoft Azure

-_Steps from extracting tha data to saving into Azure:_
-    - To extract the data, I create a python script for web API using the requests library an dthe json package.
-I used the API from my data sourece (form open NYC data), extracted the data and created a csv file.
-    - I chose to store the data in Azure as my storage of choice.
 - To connect to Azure, I created a code that contained the key, container name, and blob name (file name).
 - After that configuration was done, I stored my csv file in the container.
 (The file stored was the raw data)

 ### Data Modeling